ewpratten/ewpratten.com/_drafts/2020-12-31-Year-wrapup.md

 ## Personal projects

 During a rewrite of this website I did earlier this year, I implemented a new section on the homepage, where I list all of my major projects.
-This list is ever-growing, but is generally a good place to see what I am working on.
+This list is ever-growing, and generally a good place to see what I am working on.

 <!-- This year, I have spent my time in the following development categories: